Victorystick/joc/README.md

 Johan-Oskar Compiler

-A compiler implemented for the MiniJava language as part of the komp14 course at KTH, Roysl Institute of Technology.
+A compiler implemented for the MiniJava language as part of the DD2488 (komp14) course at KTH, Royal Institute of Technology.

+Run `ant jar` to build the compiler.